roboter/roboter.github.io/src/content/blog/20230919-tinkercad-LCD.md

     Definitions:
         DELEAY: Defines the delay duration used in the delay() function calls.
-        EN, DATAMODE, CLEAR_1, CLEAR_2, RET_1, RET_2, ON_1, ON_2, H_1, H_2, I_1, I_2: These are predefined constants representing various commands and control signals for the LCD.
+        EN, DATAMODE, CLEAR_1, CLEAR_2, RET_1, RET_2, ON_1, ON_2: These are predefined constants representing various commands and control signals for the LCD.
+        H_1, H_2, I_1, I_2: Word `HI`, each character is splitted by half to send in 4-bit mode.

     setup() function:
         Sets the data direction register (DDR) for ports D, B, and C to make all digital pins outputs.
 This prepares the microcontroller's pins to send signals to the LCD.